empathy-mp3/minecraft-suffering-AP/README.md

 ## Multiplayer Manual

 All you need to do for multiplayer is to host a server with the datapack.
-(Currently, you need to host one on 1.21 Pre-2, which might be harder, but I'll update it to a stable release when it comes out in 2 weeks.)
 Make sure to enable commands!
-You can get the 1.21 Pre-2 server .jar [here](https://piston-data.mojang.com/v1/objects/3a8da3a1afcfb09d701fa17e405d09cd0c635748/server.jar)
+You can get the 1.21 server .jar [here](https://piston-data.mojang.com/v1/objects/450698d1863ab5180c25d7c804ef0fe6369dd1ba/server.jar)

 ## Playing the Game